cantaloupe-project/cantaloupe/README.md

 JPEG2000 source images.
 This processor performs well even with large JP2s.

-Although it does support some other operations, `kdu_expand` is mainly a decompression tool, and Cantaloupe uses only this aspect of it, doing the rest of the IIIF operations (scaling, rotation, etc.) using the Java 2D API.
+Although it does support some other operations, `kdu_expand` is mainly a decompression tool.
+Cantaloupe uses only its cropping and level-reduction features and performs the rest of the IIIF operations (scaling, rotation, etc.) using either the Java 2D or JAI APIs (configurable).

 Kakadu is not free and the binaries are not included with Cantaloupe.
 It is your responsibility to obtain them by legal means and to comply with the terms